 In trouble?
 Need a chat?
 The Office of Student Support offers you a discrete and attentive ear of support.
 You can drop by for one or more conversations.
 If you need a more intensive guidance or therapy we can refer you to our own professional network.

 Train your talent!
 We have a colorful variety: entry courses, training sessions concerning fear of failure, assertiveness, procrastionation or how to apply for a job.
 The sessions are always scheduled after lessons.
 Interested?
-Contact the student services or study advice service.
+Contact the Office of Student Support or The Office of Study and Career Guidance .

 Our ombudsperson is there for all your questions concerning education and exam regulations, the fair proceedings of exams or what to do when you missed an exam.
 When you have a disagreement with your teacher, you can also knock on their door.